 How Can We Increase Access to Music Therapy?
-10Qs with Nikki Belshe Lanza, Founder and President, Fort Worth Music Therapy Fund
+10Qs with Nikki Belshe Lanza, Founder and President, Music Therapy Access Fund

 How Can We Increase Access to Music Therapy?
-10 Questions with Nikki Belshe Lanza, Founder and President, Fort Worth Music Therapy Fund At Heart and Harmony, we believe that therapy should be equitable, accessible, and normalized - music therapy included!
-When our...
+10 Questions with Nikki Belshe Lanza, Founder and President, Music Therapy Access Fund (formerly Fort Worth Music Therapy Fund) At Heart and Harmony, we believe that therapy should be equitable, accessible, and normalized -...

 When you think of sensory processing, you might initially think of smelling perfumes and flowers, feeling a soft blanket, listening to traffic outside your apartment, and so on.
 These are certainly important aspects of sensory processing, but this is only a small part of the whole